efforthye/fast-filesystem-mcp/README.md

 Advanced filesystem operations for Claude Desktop with large file handling capabilities and Claude-optimized features.

 ## Quick Start
-Add to your Claude Desktop config:
+Add to your Claude Desktop config
 ```json
 {
   "mcpServers": {